-Humanity & Inclusion works in Sierra Leonne to ensure access to education for all, including children with disabilities.
+HI works in Sierra Leonne to ensure access to education for all, including children with disabilities.
 We also work to improve the quality of life and mental health of people suffering from psychosocial distress or living with a mental health disorder.
-The association is also able to respond in the case of emergency as was the case during the 2014 Ebola epidemic.
-Humanity & Inclusion arranged the transportation of patients to screening and treatment centres and worked to ensure that awareness raising messages reached the most vulnerable groups of people.
+The association is able to respond in the case of emergency as was the case during the 2014 Ebola epidemic.

 Children from Sierra Leone having fun | © Federico Saracini / HI